open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-bell-installation.md

 ```

 You now have a working [community BeLL](http://127.0.0.1:5985/apps/_design/bell/MyApp/index.html) on your OS.
 It is advisable to use Firefox to access your community BeLL.
-If you don't have it already, you may want to download it.
+If you don't have Firefox already, you may want to [download](https://www.mozilla.org/en-US/firefox/new/) it.

 ---